seanmd8/Maneuver/README.md

 12/1/24
 - Added the ability to play without downloading anything.
 Following the link above will take you to the latest version.
-You can still download it if you want to play offline.
+You can still download it if you want to play offline

 11/24/24
 - Added 1 new boon